legendnodes/openGovVote/README.md

 8) Enter a proxied address.
 9) Choose the amount of DOT/KSM - note: you can choose the same amount for all referendums.
 10) Upon request, you can add another proxied account and restart the process, or move directly to broadcast your votes.
+11) Check your final voting table and confirm broadcasting your votes.